 Annual prices are estimated as the average of monthly prices.
-Prices for 2017 are based on the price for all months except May and June.
+Prices for 2017 are based on the price for all moths except May and June.
 Prices for 2018 are based on the prices for all months except August.
-Prices for 2019 are based on the prices from January to December except June.
-Prices for 2021 refer to monthly prices from January to June.
-Prices for 2023 refer to monthly prices for January, February and June.

 Prices for LPG in residentials refer to 6 kg cylinders and are converted from XOF/kg to XOF/l using a density of 0.542 kg/l.